Your info, payment and privacy all in one place.

 Information regarding the source of the personal data

-In addition to the data we collect from you when you sign up for the Spotify Service, update your account, or throughout your use of the Spotify Service, we may collect certain data from other (‘third party’) sources.
+In addition to the data we collect from you when you sign up for the Spotify Service, update your account, or throughout your use of the Spotify Service, we may receive certain data from other (‘third party’) sources.
 The table below sets out the categories of the third parties and a description of them.

 Categories of third parties